ibm-cloud-docs/codeengine/fun-runtime.md

 *  If the original function URL endpoint must be kept:
     - create a new function (as a test function) based on the same source code (or code bundle) as the original function, using the new runtime release
     - ensure that the test function works as expected.
 If it does not, adapt the code and rebuild the test function.
-    - update the original function to use the new runtime release, and then as the adapted source code.
+    - update the original function to use the new runtime release and the adapted source code.